Captain Scott A. Stoermer

 Command Senior Chief

-Senior Chief Klein assumed responsibilities as Command Senior Chief of Sector Upper Mississippi River on June 22nd, 2015.
+Senior Chief Manfre assumed responsibilities as the Command Senior Chief of Sector Upper Mississippi River on June 7th 2019.
 As the Command Senior Chief he serves as a member of Sector Upper Mississippi River's Command Cadre ensuring the Commander’s Intent and leadership philosophy are understood and carried out in an area encompassing 11 states and 2,200 miles of commercially navigable waterways.

-Senior Chief Klein is a graduate of the Coast Guard chief Petty Officer Academy Class CLVII (157) and is a graduate of the Coast Guard Senior Enlisted Leadership Course.
+Senior Chief Manfre is a proud graduate of the Coast Guard Chief Petty Officer Academy class 201 and is a graduate of Coast Guard Senior Enlisted Leadership Course class 62.